 This goal is based on several bodies of scientific research that suggest that forests are a key component of addressing the global challenges of climate change, biodiversity loss, and their consequences for human livelihoods and well-being.

 The goal to conserve, restore, and grow 1 trillion trees by 2030 is a global objective for the restoration community.
 Support for this target includes research led by ETH Zurich/Crowther Lab indicating that there were nearly 6 trillion trees on our planet prior to the Agricultural Revolution 12,000 years ago.
 Today, it’s estimated that only half remain.
-This study suggested that there is potential to restore tree coverage across 2.2 billion acres of degraded land by growing 1 to 1.2 trillion trees and recognized the importance of planting and regenerating the right trees in the right places.

 Is 1t.org only focused on planting new trees?

 Our mantra is “conserve, restore, grow”.
 We’ve chosen that order for a reason.
 The foundation for forest conservation is to maintain existing, healthy forests as forests.
 The next best option for carbon sequestration, maintaining biodiversity, and all the other benefits that trees provide (water capture, healthy soils, climate regulation, etc.) is to restore degraded forests.
 This can either be through natural regeneration (leaving forests to recover on their own) or through assisted regeneration (i.e. through the removal of old infrastructure that may inhibit tree growth).